MOLANG DOCUMENTATION

 query.armor_texture_slot

 Takes the armor slot index as a parameter, and returns the texture type of the requested slot.
-The valid values for the armor slot index are 0 (head), 1 (chest), 2 (legs) and 3 (feet).
+The valid values for the armor slot index are 0 (head), 1 (chest), 2 (legs), 3 (feet) and 4 (body).

 query.average_frame_time